Baptism is a celebration of God’s love, a mark of belonging to God’s family and a commitment to going together on the journey of faith.

-ii) Infant/child Baptism ("Christening") When we have a baby baptised, we are saying that our greatest wish for them would be for them to grow up knowing God's love in Jesus for themselves and to follow him throughout their lives.
-The baptism service therefore asks parents and godparents to say in front of the congregation that they themselves are followers of Jesus and that they are going to bring their child up as a member of the Christian church.
+ii) Infants/children ("Christening") When we have a baby baptised, we are saying that our greatest wish for them would be for them to grow up knowing God's love in Jesus for themselves and to follow him throughout their lives.
+This service therefore asks parents and godparents to speak on behalf of the child, committing themselves to bring their child up as a member of the Christian church.

 To read more about baptisms in general, visit the Church of England website.

 Service of Thanksgiving

 There may be reasons why you feel a Christening Service is not the appropriate way right now to mark your child’s new life: